QBatista/economics-papers-notes/notes/intro_boosting.md

 ## Key points

 - AdaBoost is a boosting algorithm which works by combining the predictions of a sequence of weak learners.
-These weak learners could be, for example, simple rule of thumbs.
+These weak learners could be, for example, the simple rules of thumb.

 - The algorithm keeps track of a distribution of weights over each $(x_{i},y_{i})$ pairs, and updates this distribution to put more weight on the misclassified examples.